-- Build webkit2gtk from the source before installing Citrix Workspace app 1906. - Download the web package from the Downloads page.
-Only web launches are supported in this package. - Move to a later Linux distribution that supports webkit2gtk 2.16.6 or later.
+- Build webkit2gtk from the source before installing Citrix Workspace app 1906. - Move to a later Linux distribution that supports webkit2gtk 2.16.6 or later.

 Launch

 You can start Citrix Workspace app either at a terminal prompt or from one of the supported desktop environments.